yyberry/yyberry.github.io/aboutme.md

 My name is Jingyu Huang.
 I show insterests in the following areas:

 - Image Processing
+- Deep Learning
 - Data Science

 Please hit me up if you wanna know further about me.

-### My story
+### Education

 Københavns Universitet, Master of Science, 2021 to 2023

-Graduated from Jilin University, Bachelor of Science, 2017 to 2021
+Graduated from Jilin University, Bachelor of Engineering, 2017 to 2021

 ### Resúme